-Source: "Profile of General Population and Housing Characteristics: 2018 Demographic Profile Data, Broward County, Florida."
-American FactFinder.
-2018.
+Source: "Occupancy Characteristics."
+2021 American Community Survey 1-Year Estimates, Broward County, Florida.
 United States Census Bureau.
 Web.
-Aug.2019
+04 Nov 2022

 Most of the nonfamily households shown above consist of one householder living alone.
 This category represents 29% of all households ("Profile of General Population").
 For those households where there is only one householder living alone, over one-third of the individuals are over age 65 ("Profile of General Population").